-An inspection fee imposed on milk producers = regulatory fee, not an occupation tax.
-Annual cost of inspecting dairies: \$38,000; inspection fee generated only about \$30,000 annually.

-Permit fees levied against business owners = occupation tax.
-The evidence, a detailed accounting study, showed fees generated revenues equaling from four to ten times the cost of regulation, and thus were intended primarily to raise revenue.

-Fire protection fee for comprecial buildings was an occupation tax. - Fire protection fee for commercial buildings was an occupation tax because it was used to pay for fire service for all citizens and revenue "greatly exceeded any regulatory cost."
+- An inspection fee imposed on milk producers = regulatory fee, not an occupation tax.
+Annual cost of inspecting dairies: \$38,000; inspection fee generated only about \$30,000 annually. - Permit fees levied against business owners = occupation tax.
+The evidence, a detailed accounting study, showed fees generated revenues equaling from four to ten times the cost of regulation, and thus were intended primarily to raise revenue. - Fire protection fee for commercial buildings was an occupation tax because it was used to pay for fire service for all citizens and revenue "greatly exceeded any regulatory cost."